Skip to content

 • Chemotherapy-induced nausea and vomiting

-• Headaches
+• Headaches and migraine

 Side Effects

-• Slight bleeding and bruising at the acupoint site
+• Slight bleeding and bruising at the acupoint site.

-• Pain—It is unlikely, but some patients may experience pain during the treatment
+• Pain—It is unlikely, but some patients may experience pain during the treatment.

 What training/certifications do acupuncturists have?